assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final1.md

 Salt Channel over a byte stream
 -------------------------------

-The chunking format as defined for PoT over TCP is RECOMMENDED when PoT is implemented over any type of byte stream similar to TCP; for example for PoT over RS232 ("serial port").
+The chunking format as defined in the section "Salt Channel over TCP" is RECOMMENDED when Salt Channel is implemented over any type of byte stream similar to TCP; for example for Salt Channel over RS232 ("serial port").